SocNavData/SocNav3/README.md

 ## Tools

-The repository includes several tools for data analysis, visualization and transformation.
+The repository includes several tools for data analysis,  transformation and visualization.

 ### Data analysis